-To determine whether water quality at a river or lake site is showing improving, degrading or indeterminate trends, LAWA follows the methodology of McBride (2018), as implemented in R functions (R Core Team) provided by LandWaterPeople (their v2101, with a correction that is yet to be released as of September 2021).
+To determine whether water quality at a river or lake site is showing improving, degrading or indeterminate trends, LAWA follows the methodology of McBride (2019), as implemented in R functions (R Core Team) provided by LandWaterPeople (v2102; last updated in November 2021).
+LAWA uses the trend analysis methods provided by LandWaterPeople (Snelder and Fraser (2019)), which assume that data will always show an increase or decrease over time.
+The LWP trend evaluation method reports the percentage confidence that the analysed data set features a decreasing trend.
+If the trend must be either decreasing or increasing, the percentage confidence of an increasing trend is simply one hundred minus the confidence of a decreasing trend.
 Further details can be found in guidance for the approach to calculating water quality trends (Larned et al, 2021).

 Trends are calculated on data for one site/measurement combination at a time.

 Censored values (data that are less than or greater than laboratory detection limits) are substituted in the trend analysis, by very low or very high values.
-However, if too many of the data are censored due to the detection limit of the laboratory method, the trend evaluation can become unreliable, and we opt not to calculate it.
+However, if too many of the data are censored below the detection limit of the laboratory method, the trend evaluation would become unreliable, and we opt not to calculate it.
 We choose not to calculate trends where there are fewer than five total and three unique, non-censored observations.
 Sites which do not meet these requirements for trend analysis are reported as 'not assessed'.
-This label is also used when sites did not have enough measurements available, such as only six years of measurements available for ten-year trends.
+This label is also used when sites do not have enough measurements available, such as only six years of measurements available for ten-year trends.

-Data can sometimes be flow adjusted before trend analysis to remove any variation in water quality measurements caused by variation in stream flow.
-However, many councils do not measure river flow at all of their water quality sampling sites so data used for trend analysis on LAWA are not flow-adjusted.
+Some investigators recommend data be flow adjusted before trend analysis to remove any variation in water quality measurements caused by variation in stream flow.
+However, many councils do not measure river flow at all of their water quality sampling sites, so data used for trend analysis on LAWA are not flow-adjusted.